Slow Living August "To-Do" list

-Slow Living in August in the English Countryside: Celebrating Harvest and Preparing for Autumn
+Slow Living in August: Celebrating Harvest and Preparing for Autumn

-August in the English countryside is enchanting.
-Long, warm days, flourishing gardens, golden fields dotting the landscape, balmy evenings with long shadows, and the first nibble of chill in the morning air.
+August in the countryside is simply beautiful - warm days, golden fields, ripe brambles, long shadows, the first fallen leaves and a nibble of chill in the morning and evening air, whispering of the coming Autumn...

 My mum is a walking treasury of old Polish sayings and beliefs she learned from her mother and grandmother.
 I remarked how chilly the evening feels and that I perhaps should put a cardigan on, to which my mum replied with an old Polish saying, "Od Świętej Anki, chłodne wieczory i poranki."
 It roughly translates to